mannyhappenings/JS-Utilities-using-jQuery/README.md

 A set of utilities to do some common tasks using jQuery library

 ## createElement(...)
-Ever faced problems debugging your own JS code.
+Ever faced problems reading your own JS code.

 No?
 Really??

-Then try debugging this simple code [JS Code with errors](https://github.com/mannyhappenings/JS-Utilies-using-jQuery/blob/master/error-trial.js)
+Then try debugging this simple code [JS Code with errors](https://github.com/mannyhappenings/JS-Utilities-using-jQuery/blob/master/error-trial.js)

 If you really did not face any problem find errors in the above code then you are really a good debugger, but still this function can raelly help you finding the error real quick.